AndrewDav1s/loran/README.md

 #### Ethereum

-**Deposits** (`SendToCosmosEvent`): emitted when sending tokens from Ethereum to Hilo using the `sendToCosmos` function on Peggy.
+**Deposits** (`SendToCosmosEvent`): emitted when sending tokens from Ethereum to Hilo using the `sendToCosmos` function on Gravity.

-**Withdraw** (`TransactionBatchExecutedEvent`): emitted when a batch of transactions is sent from Hilo to Ethereum using the `submitBatch` function on the Peggy contract by a validator.
+**Withdraw** (`TransactionBatchExecutedEvent`): emitted when a batch of transactions is sent from Hilo to Ethereum using the `submitBatch` function on the Gravity Bridge contract by a validator.
 This serves as a confirmation to Hilo that the batch was sent successfully.

-**Valset update** (`ValsetUpdatedEvent`): emitted on init of the Peggy contract and on every execution of the `updateValset` function.
+**Valset update** (`ValsetUpdatedEvent`): emitted on init of the Gravity Bridge contract and on every execution of the `updateValset` function.

 **Deployed ERC 20** (`ERC20DeployedEvent`): emitted when executing the function `deployERC20`.
-This event signals Hilo that there's a new ERC20 deployed from Peggy, so Hilo can map the token contract address to the corresponding native coin.
+This event signals Hilo that there's a new ERC20 deployed from Gravity, so Hilo can map the token contract address to the corresponding native coin.
 This enables transfers from Hilo to Ethereum.

 #### Hilo

- **Validator sets**: Hilo informs the Peggy contract who are the current validators and their power.
+ **Validator sets**: Hilo informs the Gravity Bridge contract who are the current validators and their power.
 This results in an execution of the `updateValset` function.